 Sometimes, however, you may want a bit more flexibility or want to spend some time in more far-flung places.
 This is where renting a car in Slovenia can be an excellent option.
 I would recommend this choice especially if you’re planning on spending any time in the Julian Alps region as it can be very tricky to rely on public transport to get around here.

 Driving in Slovenia is easy and straightforward and the road quality is excellent.
-If you want to rent a car in Slovenia, we recommend browsing RentalCars.com to find deals from many car hire companies.
+Planning a Slovenia road trip itinerary really does give you the ultimate flexibility and it can be very much worth it, as well.
+If you want to rent a car in Slovenia, we recommend browsing RentalCars.com to find deals from many rental car companies.

 7-Day Slovenia Itinerary

-Without further ado, let’s jump into this 7-day Slovenia itinerary.
+Without further ado, let’s jump into this 7 days in Slovenia itinerary.
 Below are three different routes to take depending on what you’re after when you visit this beautiful country!

 Classic Slovenia Itinerary

-This Slovenia itinerary begins in the capital of Ljubljana and takes you to a number of the classic highlights of the country.
+This week in Slovenia route begins in the capital of Ljubljana and takes you to a number of the classic highlights of the country.

-Begin this route through Slovenia in the charming capital of Ljubljana.
+Begin this route in the charming capital of Slovenia, Ljubljana.
 This is a very small city that and you can see most of the highlights within a short amount of time, so plan to spend 2 days in Ljubljana enjoying the sites and atmosphere of the city.

-Take the time to visit the central market, stroll along the Ljubljanica river, head to the castle, take in the alternative Metelkova city and simply relish in the completely pedestrianised Old Town.
+Take the time to visit the central market, stroll along the Ljubljanica river, head to the Ljubljana Castle and simply relish in the completely pedestrianised Old Town.

 Ljubljana is very laid-back and has a feel of a small town even though it is the capital city and it is very much worth spending some time in.